dansleboby/ZoomPHP-sdk/docs/Api/MeetingsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$user_id = "user_id_example"; // string | The user ID or email address of the user.
+$user_id = 'user_id_example'; // string | The user ID or email address of the user.
 For user-level apps, pass `me` as the value for userId.
-$type = "live"; // string | The meeting types: <br>`scheduled` - This includes all valid past meetings (unexpired), live meetings and upcoming scheduled meetings.
+$type = 'live'; // string | The meeting types: <br>`scheduled` - This includes all valid past meetings (unexpired), live meetings and upcoming scheduled meetings.
 It is equivalent to the combined list of \"Previous Meetings\" and \"Upcoming Meetings\" displayed in the user's [Meetings page](https://zoom.us/meeting) on the Zoom Web Portal.<br>`live` - All the ongoing meetings.<br>`upcoming` - All upcoming meetings including live meetings.
 $page_size = 30; // int | The number of records returned within a single API call.
-$next_page_token = "next_page_token_example"; // string | The next page token is used to paginate through large result sets.
+$next_page_token = 'next_page_token_example'; // string | The next page token is used to paginate through large result sets.
 A next page token will be returned whenever the set of available results exceeds the current page size.
 The expiration period for this token is 15 minutes.
-$page_number = "page_number_example"; // string | The page number of the current page in the returned records.
+$page_number = 'page_number_example'; // string | The page number of the current page in the returned records.

 try {
     $result = $apiInstance->meetings($user_id, $type, $page_size, $next_page_token, $page_number);